Breast Surgery Fellowship

 Prospective fellows must successfully complete a residency in general surgery and be board-eligible in general surgery and a U.S. citizen or permanent resident.
 Applicants from outside the United States must have passed the USMLE, FMGEMS, TOEFL or FLEX and be able to secure a medical license from the State of Illinois.

-MD: University of California, Irvine
+MD: University of Virginia School of Medicine

-Residency: Indiana University
+Residency: University of Florida

 Housestaff Training at McGaw